jrosell/marketing-data-connectors/README.md

 ### Gsheets

-0. See FB_Campaigns, GA_Campaigns, GW_SearchAnalytics connector setup first.
+0. See FB_Campaigns, GA_Campaigns, Mailchimp_Campaigns and GW_SearchAnalytics connector setup first.

 1. You should have a service account and its p12 file.
 Enable APIs Google Sheets API on https://console.cloud.google.com/apis/library/sheets.googleapis.com